sgaliamov/blog/pages/pluralsight.md

 # PluralSight Courses

+List of courses that I took on Pluralsight.

 ## Finished courses

 ### ★★★ Great courses that everyone must finish if he interested about a subject